gfkse/terraform-aws-airflow-ecs/docs/setup_recommendations.md

 #### Education environment (easiest to start)
-Default variables values are configured in such a way, to make cluster up and running as easy as possible.
+Default variable values are configured to get the cluster up and running as easy as possible.

 #### Development environment
 No special recommendations

 #### Production environment
-When using module in production environment we recommend to take closer look at values of following variables:
+When using the module in production environment we recommend to take closer look at values of following variables:
 1. rds_instance_class
 2. webserver_task_definition_memory